agoda-com/tslint-rules/README.md

 [![npm](https://img.shields.io/npm/v/agoda-tslint.svg)](https://www.npmjs.com/package/agoda-tslint)
 [![build](https://travis-ci.org/agoda-com/agoda-tslint.svg?branch=master)](https://travis-ci.org/agoda-com/agoda-tslint)
 # agoda-tslint
-A set of TSLint rules used on some Agoda projects.
+A set of additional TSLint rules used on some Agoda projects.

 ## `do-not-use`
 Prints out a warning, that this function / method should not be used, and should get refactored if possible